-The two-trillion-dollar company is looking to disrupt the electric vehicle industry and is available at a discount right now.
-Is Apple stock a buy?
+The two-trillion-dollar firm is going to disrupt the electric vehicle industry and the stock has skyrocketed recently but is Apple a buy?

-Fast forward to today and you’ll find that there are over one billion active iPhones in Apple’s iOS ecosystem and over 1.65 billion Apple devices in use, which all contribute to its ecosystem through at least one of the company’s highly-profitable services.
+Back in January 2021, Apple confirmed that there are over one billion active iPhones in Apple’s iOS ecosystem and over 1.65 billion Apple devices in use, which all contribute to its ecosystem through at least one of the company’s highly profitable services.
 As a hardware virtuoso, will Apple’s foray into electric vehicles (EV) be successful, and is it a buy right now?

 The bull case for Apple

 Now, Apple is looking to partner with an auto manufacturer to develop EVs, specifically, autonomous vehicles, wherein a passenger would only need to specify a destination and the car does the rest.
 The company is more than halfway there as it has the necessary software, processing hardware, and AI for such a vehicle.
-Additionally, with nearly $200 billion in cash on hand, Apple certainly has the wherewithal for such an ambitious endeavor.
-As with all of its products, there is little doubt that their vehicles will be insanely popular and that’s a plus as the autonomous vehicle market is projected to exceed $200 billion in value by 2025.
+Additionally, Apple generated $24 billion in operating cash flow in Q2 meaning the firm certainly has the wherewithal for such an ambitious endeavor.
+As with all of its products, there is little doubt that its vehicles will be insanely popular and that’s a plus as the autonomous vehicle market is projected to exceed $200 billion in value by 2025.

 The bear case for Apple